- Live Rates

-Summary: There are many variables that go into the process of determining how much a given buyer should put down as a down payment on a home in WA State.
-This article discusses a few of the more significant variables.
-The article also encourages us to contact Sammamish Mortgage for additional resources.
+There are many variables that go into the process of determining how much a given buyer should put down as a down payment on a home in WA State.

 There are a lot of steps that people need to take when buying a home.
 One of the most common issues that people discuss is the down payment.
 Most banks will require a down payment so that they aren’t the only ones taking on the risk of buying a home.
 The common question people have is the exact amount for how much down for a home.

-Most people have heard about placing 20 percent down on a house as a solid rule of thumb.
+Most people have heard about placing 20% down on a house as a solid rule of thumb.
 This number has been passed down from prior generations who purchased houses with similar down payments.

 As always, call your trusted mortgage planning professional to help you decide on the best solution for your personal situation.

 As mentioned, the topic of determining your down payment can be complex.
 The whole topic can’t be property addressed in a single article.
-Hopefully, we’ve covered some of the key points of this topic, but if you’d like further information don’t hesitate to contact Sammamish Mortgage.
-Sammamish Mortgage is a family-owned mortgage company based in the Pacific Northwest.
+Hopefully, we’ve covered some of the key points of this topic, but if you’d like further information don’t hesitate to contact us.
+Sammamish Mortgage is a family-owned mortgage company based in the Pacific Northwest since 1992.
 We have a team of professionals who can offer advanced counsel on the topic of down payments.
 Visit our site and you can also View Rates to see current mortgage rates or click to get an Instant Rate Quote.
 You can also Apply Now with our cutting-edge automated online application system.